 We now examine whether humans prefer sycophantic or truthful responses in this setting.
 If humans prefer truthful responses, the PM could be improved by simply collecting more human feedback.

 \textbf{Human Data Collection}~ We present crowd-workers with sycophantic and helpful truthful responses, and record which response they prefer, collecting the preference of five humans per pair of responses.
 We report the frequency that the sycophantic response is preferred, considering both the average human and aggregating human preferences with majority voting.
-The crowd-worker recording their preference \textit{is not the user who believes the misconception}.
+We note that the crowd-worker recording their preference \textit{is not the user who believes the misconception}.
 As such, this experiment measures whether \textit{independent} crowd-workers can discern between convincing arguments for the truth or falsehoods.
 We expect this to improve the reliability of human feedback.
 Moreover, we restrict crowd-worker access to the internet and other fact-checking tools.
 This mimics the \textit{sandwiching} setting \citep{cotra2021why, bowman2022measuring} and allows us to understand the quality of oversight provided by humans in domains where they are not experts.

-\textbf{Human Feedback Results}~ Although humans tend to prefer helpful truthful over sycophantic responses, as misconception difficulty increases, they do so less reliably (\cref{fig:deceptive_arguments}b).
-Indeed, for the hardest misconceptions, the average crowd-worker prefers sycophantic responses over helpful truthful ones in over 35\% of cases.
-Although aggregating the preferences of several humans improves the quality of feedback, these results suggest it may be challenging to entirely eliminate sycophancy simply by using non-expert human feedback.
+\textbf{Human Feedback Results}~ Though humans tend to prefer helpful truthful responses over sycophantic ones, they do so less reliably at higher difficulty levels (\cref{fig:deceptive_arguments}), which suggests it may be challenging to eliminate sycophancy simply by using non-expert human feedback.